 Inaccurate forecasting negatively impacts the bottom line.
 If you have too many employees scheduled at the plant, you’re stuck paying for redundancies.
 If you don’t have enough people to get the job done, you need to assign more overtime hours or risk halting production—more on that below.

 Wouldn’t it be nice if you could ensure that your positions are never understaffed or oversubscribed again?

 With real-time analytics to determine demand, you can!

 When the scheduler is able to quickly assess what their spread looks like, they can proactively control for any gaps.
-Real-time updates make it easier to determine when it’s time to schedule overtime to qualified employees, bring on temp workers, or relieve a few people from their shifts.
-All of this will save you much needed dollars because schedulers and demand planners will only be creating rosters that fit your facility’s current, actual need.
+Real-time updates make it easier to determine when it’s time to schedule overtime for qualified employees, bring on temp workers, or relieve a few people from their shifts.
+All of this will save you much-needed dollars because schedulers and demand planners will only be creating rosters that fit your facility’s current, actual need.

 That’s probably why 52% of organizations surveyed by Aberdeen claimed a top workforce management pressure was better access to workforce data to improve decision-making.

 2. Monitor Overtime Hours